 Antioxidants can protect against free radical cells which can damage tissues and are implicated in causing many diseases.
 Excessive free radicals are caused by poor nutrition, stress and damaged tissues.
-Infections will lower your horses vitamin c levels and this can also inhibit the growth and repair of cartilage and bone tissue if it is constantly deficient.
+Infections will lower your horse's vitamin c levels, and this can also inhibit the growth and repair of cartilage and bone tissue if it is constantly deficient.

-Rosehips have an important role to play in neutralising free radicals therefore they are a wonderful herbal treatment for keeping your horse healthy and in peak condition.
+Rosehips have an important role to play in neutralising free radicals, therefore, they are a wonderful herbal treatment for keeping your horse healthy and in peak condition.
 Research has established Rosehips as the highest source of flavonoids and biotin which is great for strengthening horses hooves as well.

-Rosehips are a great source of Iron and can be used to rehabilitate weak kidneys.They are also a good tonic for liver based ailments and can help build a barrier against infection.
+Rosehips are a great source of Iron and can be used to rehabilitate weak kidneys.T hey are also a good tonic for liver-based ailments and can help build a barrier against infection.

-Rosehips can be made into a tea by mixing 2 dessertspoons of granules into 1 liter of boiling water and steeped until cool.
+Rosehips can be made into a tea by mixing 2 dessertspoons of granules into 1 liter of boiling water and steep until cool.
 This tea is then poured over your horses feed.
 For those of you who don’t have time to make your own tea then Brookby Herbs have a Rosehip and Garlic tonic in cider vinegar already made up for you and available through selected stockists.

 Constituents: Rosehips contain vitamin C, A, B 1, B 2, B 3 and K, flavonoids, tannins, invert sugar, pectin, plant acids, polyphenols, carotenoids, volatile oil and vanillin.

-For a Free on-line herbal guide “37 herbs & remedies for fabulously healthy animals” visit this page and enter your details.
+For a Free online herbal guide “37 herbs & remedies for fabulously healthy animals” visit this page and enter your details.